 - In a big basin, combine the solution.
 Increase the ratios based on the size of your basin and air vents.

 - Remove the air vents and immerse them in the cleaning solution.

 - Allow it to sit for 15 minutes.

-- Clean the interior of your air vents using a HEPA vacuum.
+- Clean the interior of your air vents needing a HEPA vacuum.

 - To clean the interior of the air vents, use the same baking soda and detergent solution.
 To get deep inside the vents, you may need to use a long-handled mop.

-- After 15 minutes, clean the mould, mildew, or dirt off your air vents using a scouring brush.
+- After 15 minutes, clean the mold, mildew, or dirt off your air vents using a scouring brush.